Bouftoudesuite/BATTLE_SFML/README.md

 ## Command

 ### Move
-Up: Move Unit to the top.
+Up: Move Unit to the top

-Right: Move Unit to the right.
+Right: Move Unit to the right

-Left: Move Unit to the left.
+Left: Move Unit to the left

-Down: Move Unit to the bottom.
+Down: Move Unit to the bottom

 ### Attack
-RETURN: Start Attack-Mode.
+RETURN: Start Attack-Mode
-ESCAPE (in Attack-Mode): left Attack-Mode.
+ESCAPE (in Attack-Mode): left Attack-Mode
-RETURN (in Attack-Mode): left Attack-Mode.
+RETURN (in Attack-Mode): left Attack-Mode
-MOUSE LEFT CLICK (in Attack-Mode): Attack to the mouse position.
+MOUSE LEFT CLICK (in Attack-Mode): Attack to the mouse position

 ### OTHER
 BACKSPACE: Skip turn.